-The goal of this course is to provide students with hands-on experience with the world of data science projects.
+The goal of this course is to provide students with applied experience with the world of data science, business analytics, and data-driven storytelling.
 In doing so, a course objective is to ensure that students who complete the course are comfortable in any business or policy environment where data are extensively used to inform strategic decision-making.
-Students should leave the course with an understanding of what is required to build data products, and with the confidence that they have the skills necessary to acquire, analyze, and communicate insights in a data rich environment.
+Students should leave the course with an understanding of what is required to build "data products", and with the confidence that they have the skills necessary to acquire, analyze, and communicate insights in a data-rich environment.